-JourneyGo is a fun, gamified app designed to simplify group trip planning for young adults.
+JourneyGo is a fun, gamified app designed in a one-week sprint to simplify group trip planning for young adults.

 JourneyGo